RasmussenLab/phamb/README.md

 - Alignment of putative Viruses to MAGs
 - Summarise Viral-MAG connections

-## CHECKV (Work in progress)
+## CHECKV annotation and viral proteomes
 Code for parsing checkV output files and annotating MQ/NC viral bins with taxonomical and functional annotation

 ## MAG VMAG Abundance
-Code for making abundance matrices of MAGs and Viruses (validated with CheckV)
+Code for making abundance matrices of MAGs and Viruses